 In March 2009, Neil Armfield’s production of “Exit the King” opened on Broadway at the Ethel Barrymore Theatre.
 This production marked Russell’s Broadway debut.
 In May 2009, Russell was nominated for a Tony Award for his Sound Design for the Broadway production of "Exit the King".

-He has had the honour of working with some of Australia’s premier theatre directors including Neil Armfield, Gale Edwards, Sam Strong, Michael Kantor, Clare Watson, Marion Potts, Jenny Kemp, Aidan Fennesey, Robyn Nevin, Gary Young, Barry Kosky & Aubrey Mellor.
+He has had the honour of working with some of Australia’s premier theatre directors including Neil Armfield, Gale Edwards, Sam Strong, Michael Kantor, Clare Watson, Lee Lewis, Marion Potts, Jenny Kemp, Aidan Fennesey, Robyn Nevin, Gary Young, Barry Kosky & Aubrey Mellor.
 His Sound Design for the Malthouse Theatre Company/Company B Belvoir production of “Exit the King”, with Geoffrey Rush in the lead, won the 2007 Sydney Theatre Award for Best Sound Design and Composition.
 He was also nominated in the same category in the 2007 Green Room Awards, one of a number of Green Room Award nominations he has received.

 In addition to his successes as a leading theatrical Sound Designer, Russell has been involved in a number of “cross-platform” works including "Aqua Vitae" for White Night Melbourne 2016, "Wonderland" & "Seven Deadly Sins" for White Night Melbourne 2015, "Crepuscular Beam" & "Forgotten" for White Night Melbourne 2014, "Rosie’s Secret", a City of Melbourne Laneway Project Commission, "Panic", an audio installation beneath Melbourne’s Federation Square for the Next Wave Festival, "Echo Chamber" with visual artist Sarah Edwards, and "A Packet of Seeds", a 30 minute audio narrative for the BBC London.